shubhambmehta/shubhambmehta.github.io/_posts/2018-10-06-moodvarietyreco.md

 All the code is available at this [link]().

 The data has 3 files:
--movies.csv: It contains the fields movieId, title, and genres of the movie.
+- movies.csv: It contains the fields movieId, title, and genres of the movie.
--tags.csv: It contains userId, movieId, and tag.
+- tags.csv: It contains userId, movieId, and tag.
--ratings.csv: It contains userId, movieId, and rating.
+- ratings.csv: It contains userId, movieId, and rating.

 First, lets get started, read the tags and movies data, merge to put things together, in the code below: